whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 But we need a PIN that shows on server side...

-## Thread modelling
+## Threat modelling

 Okay.
 We have a java source code of encryption, we have a wierd decrypted message with words "credentials" and "auth".
 So it is difinitely what we need.
+Another general thing is services versions!
+Maybe we will have a CVE on it.

 ## Vulnerability analysis

+### vsftd version:

+Not vulnerable.

+### ssh version:

+Vulnerable, but need to be authenticated.

+### Werkzeug version:

+Vulnerable.

+### Credentials leakage:

 One main vulnerability here is comment within page source, i think, which leads right to credentials leakage.
 I thought for a long time what to do with decrypted message.
 But in the end i found a way.
 It is a url `http://192.168.88.226:5000/get/auth/credentials`.
-There you will get a credentials, they are encrypted.
+There you will get credentials, they are encrypted.

 ## Exploitation

 ## Post exploitation